-BILGE PUMP LOCATION
+BILGE PUMP LOCATIONS

-There are two bilge pumps on the 306 Bimini.
-One is located under the motorwell access plate forward of the transom.
-The other is located under the rectangular access plate in the console lower aft storage area.
+The aft bilge pump is located under the motorwell access plate forward of the transom.
+The forward bilge pump is located under the poly cover board with access plate inside the console under the helm.
+It can reached through the lower rigging door in the head compartment.